How to Wear Hanfu When It’s Hot

 How to Wear Hanfu When It's Hot-1

 One style of hanfu to avoid is the Ming dynasty aoqun.
 While very elegant and beautiful, the double-layered aoqun is often thick and heavy with tightly knit fabric and a lot of shapes that don't allow air to pass through.
-For example, pipa sleeves, the usual sleeve shape for the ao or of Ming dynasty clothing, is sewn shut up to the wrist, and doesn't allow a breeze through, trapping all your body heat close to your arms.
+For example, pipa sleeves, the usual sleeve shape for the ao or top of Ming dynasty clothing, is sewn shut up to the wrist, and doesn't allow a breeze through, trapping all your body heat close to your arms.
 Similarly, the mamianqun skirt that usually comes with these sets are usually heavy, close to the body, and tightly pleated on the sides, which can get sticky and uncomfortable.

 How to Wear Hanfu When It's Hot-2

 Since the Ming dynasty was during the Little Ice Age, most Ming dynasty clothing tends to be on the thick side and pretty unbearable in the heat.
 Even the summer wear during the Ming dynasty tends to be pretty warm, more suited to the fall than the height of summer.
-The clasps are hard to undo and a lot of sets even come with extra layers underneath the ao, the skirt, and over the ensemble as a vest/.
+The clasps are hard to undo and a lot of sets even come with extra layers underneath the ao, the skirt, and over the ensemble as a vest/jacket.
 I advise people to avoid Ming dynasty clothing during the summer.

 How to Wear Hanfu When It's Hot-3